coder4731806/PatternAnalysis-2025/recognition/Siamese_Network_s4731806/README.md

-AThe model correctly identifies whether two lesions belong to the same class ~71% of the time, a substantial improvement over random guessing (~49.6%), though below the 85% target.
+The model correctly identifies whether two lesions belong to the same class ~71% of the time, a substantial improvement over random guessing (~49.6%), though below the 85% target.
 I got higher precision than recall indicates the model is conservative, reducing false positives, which is important in a clinical setting.
 Achieved a solid discriminatory ability, confirming the network learns meaningful embeddings for lesion similarity with 73% ROC.

 ==================================================
                  Model Evaluation